Project Leader Award Program

 - Support letters from your mentors

-- The mentor salary will come from the admin core budget.
-Up to a total of 0.5 calendar month effort for Mentor salary and fringe benefits.
+- The support for up to 2 mentors will come from the Administrative Core budget.
+Support for additional mentors, if required, may be included in the project budget.
+Mentor support is restricted to a total of 0.5 calendar month effort per mentor.
 Policies vary for mentors from non-IDeA states.
 Please see federal guidelines.

 *If applicant is approved, Just-in-Time (JIT) Documentation will be needed & developed with the CADRE Administrative Core